WHO WE ARE

 Gender-based violence (GBV) undermines the health, dignity, security and autonomy of its victims, yet it remains shrouded in a culture of silence.
 Victims of violence can suffer sexual and reproductive health consequences, including forced and unwanted pregnancies, unsafe abortions, traumatic fistula, sexually transmitted infections including HIV, and even death.

 IFEHS is presently running a dairy section to obtain the prevalence of this hideous crime in our country.
-To join in the fight against GBV by sharing your story please call.
+To join in the fight against GBV by sharing your story, please call +234 803 604 2326

 Social Mobilization & Participation